Himalaya

 That positioning matters for how you read the room.
 Houston's Indian dining scene has split in recent years between two distinct tiers.
 On one end, Michelin-recognized tasting menus like Musaafer have brought high-production Indian cooking to a national audience, complete with elaborate presentations and price points to match.
 On the other end, neighborhood operators serving South Asian communities have continued working in a register defined by technique and ingredient rather than format or theater.
 Himalaya belongs to that second category, and its sustained recognition by specialist critics suggests that the work being done there is not accidental.

-Get Exclusive Access →How the Ranking Trajectory Reads
+How the Ranking Trajectory Reads

 Opinionated About Dining, the critic-driven assessment platform that functions as one of the more reliable compasses for serious casual dining in North America, ranked Himalaya #61 in its Casual North America list in 2023, #54 in 2024, and #44 in 2025.
 Three consecutive years of upward movement on a list that applies consistent methodology is a meaningful signal.
 It places Himalaya in a competitive tier that includes restaurants operating at a very different price point and format, which says something specific: the ranking is recognizing cooking quality and consistency, not atmosphere spend or tasting-menu architecture.

 For context, OAD's casual lists in North America include entries from across the country, and a top-50 position puts Himalaya in the same conversation as restaurants that attract specialist food travelers from outside their home cities.
-That is a different peer set than Houston's broader Indian restaurant market, and worth keeping in mind when calibrating expectations.
+That is a different comparable set than Houston's broader Indian restaurant market, and worth keeping in mind when calibrating expectations.
 This is not the kind of restaurant that coasts on neighborhood familiarity.
 Chef Kaiser Lashkari's kitchen is being evaluated by people who eat widely and rank accordingly.

 Reading the Menu as a Document